JPMorgan, UBS to allow U.S. employees take day off for Juneteenth

-June 17 (Reuters) - JPMorgan Chase & Co (JPM.N) will give its U.S. employees one floating day off for the newly implemented Juneteenth federal holiday, according to an internal memo seen by Reuters.
+(Reuters) - JPMorgan Chase & Co will give its U.S. employees one floating day off for the newly implemented Juneteenth federal holiday, according to an internal memo seen by Reuters.

 While the holiday falls on a weekend, employees can coordinate with managers for a paid day off between July 1 and Dec.31, the memo from Chief Executive Jamie Dimon and global head of diversity and inclusion Brian Lamb said.

-Wealth manager UBS (UBSG.S), (UBS.N) also unveiled similar plans for its U.S. employees, an internal memo showed.
+Wealth manager UBS also unveiled similar plans for its U.S. employees, an internal memo showed.

 President Joe Biden signed a bill on Thursday to recognize June 19, or “Juneteenth”, a federal holiday marking the end of legal enslavement of Black Americans.